henryharan/entropy/README.md

 # About Entropy Toolkit

-    Entropy Toolkit is a set of Netwave and GoAhead IP Camera attack methods.
+    Entropy Toolkit is a set of tools to exploit Netwave and GoAhead IP Cameras.
 Entropy is a powerful toolkit for webcams penetration testing.

 ***